osmlab/atlas-checks/docs/checks/invalidPiersCheck.md

 same level and same layer as the pier or (C) be connected to  a ferry route at the same layer and same level as the pier or (D) be connected to or overlapping a building/amenity=Ferry_Terminal at the same layer and same level as the pier.
-In addition, if a pier is polygonal, then it will also be considered a valid correction candidate if it has building and/or amenity=Ferry_Terminal Tags.
+In addition, if a pier is polygonal, then it will also be considered a valid check candidate if it has building and/or amenity=Ferry_Terminal Tags.
 If a pier does not meet one or more of these criteria, this check will not flag the pier.